 Ganado Cinema

-Opened in 1941, the Ganado Cinema is a classic theater that operates today in downtown Ganado, Texas, a small town 30 miles northeast of Victoria.
+Opened in 1941 by Long Theaters, the Ganado Cinema is a classic theater that operates today in downtown Ganado, TX, a small town 30 miles northeast of Victoria.
 It has modern seating and sound equipment, but still has the ambience of an antique theater.
-The Ganado Cinema is currently the only operating movie theater in Jackson County, Texas.
+It was closed in January 2026 due to the death of its owner.

 Contributed by Bob Machann